jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 JupyterHub offers easy upgrade pathways between minor versions.
 This document describes how to do these upgrades.

-If you are using :ref:`a JupyterHub distribution <index/distributions>`, you should consult the distribution's documentation on how to upgrade.
-This document is if you have set up your own JupyterHub without using a distribution.
+If you use :ref:`a JupyterHub distribution <index/distributions>`, you should consult the distribution's documentation on how to upgrade.
+This document is applicable if you have set up your own JupyterHub without using a distribution.

-It is long because is pretty detailed!
+This documentation is lengthy because it is quite detailed!
 Most likely, upgrading JupyterHub is painless, quick and with minimal user interruption.

 Read the Changelog